 Sometimes, subcutaneous injections of white blood cell growth factors such as filgrastim (Neupogen), sargramostim (Leukine), or pegfilgrastim (Neulasta) are used to help the bone marrow make normal white blood cells.
 Injections of epoetin (Epogen, Eprex, Procrit) or darbepoetin (Aranesp) may be given to treat anemia caused by chemotherapy.
 However, these drugs also have risks, and it is important for you and your doctor to carefully consider the risks and the benefits.
 Read more about ASCO’s recommendations for when white blood cell growth factors and epoetin and darbepoetin treatment should be used.

-Often, a person's first treatments with rituximab and alemtuzumab cause fevers and chills, which usually go away after the first few treatments.
+Often, a person’s first treatments with rituximab, alemtuzumab, obinituzumab, or ofatumumab cause fevers and chills, which usually go away after the first few treatments.

 One of the side effects of both CLL and its treatment is the risk of developing a bacterial, viral, or fungal infection.
 Doctors may call these opportunistic infections.
-In particular, patients with CLL often develop infections with herpes viruses, either as cold sores or as herpes zoster (shingles).
-Herpes zoster can become quite painful and turn into a severe infection.
+In particular, patients with CLL often develop infections with herpes viruses, either as cold sores or as shingles.
+Shingles can become quite painful and turn into a severe infection.
 Patients should tell their doctors right away if they notice a rash or skin problems that look like blisters and are grouped together in a band across the chest or abdomen, or down one leg or arm, or on the face.
 These infections can be treated with antiviral drugs, and treatment works better when started sooner.

-Radiation therapy is the use of high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
 Radiation therapy is not often used to treat CLL because the disease is located throughout the body.
-However, radiation therapy can be very helpful to shrink an enlarged spleen or swollen lymph nodes and relieve symptoms (see Palliative/supportive care below).
+However, radiation therapy can be very helpful to shrink an enlarged spleen or swollen lymph nodes and relieve symptoms.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy .